 What's more, miners that make it past the point of exploration and into construction and mining are faced with a multitude of potentially time-consuming delays, including everything from equipment shortages to permitting problems.

-Bruce Alway, director of metal research at Refinitiv, is also concerned about the coronavirus’ impact on copper.
-“We have recorded sizeable losses for both copper and zinc at the mine level, which at the peak saw around 110 operations affected,” he said as part of a recent webinar.
+Speaking at a webinar that same month, Bruce Alway, director of metal research at Refinitiv, said, "(There are) sizeable losses for both copper and zinc at the mine level, which at the peak saw around 110 operations affected."

 So is peak copper really coming?
 Perhaps not yet, but it's clear the supply and demand situation could remain tight, leaving a market that's potentially ripe for investment.
 If you'd like to learn more about copper's fundamentals, click here to read our introductory guide.